tlaskowsky/cdk-gitlab-3day-workshop/lab-6a/lab-6a.md

     ```bash
     docker push <YOUR_ECR_REPO_URI>:latest
     ```
-    Verify the push completes successfully.
+    Verify the push completes successfully by checking the ECR Repository.

 ---